sillsdev/ptx2pdf/docs/documentation/ptx2pdf-faq.md

 - odd, even - a page containing normal biblical text (critically, numbered verses), with odd and even page numbers respectively.
 - noVodd, noVeven - a page that is neither a title page nor a page with numbered verses, e.g. introductions and glossary pages.

-The  three horizontal postions are (left, center, right).
+The  three horizontal positions are (left, center, right).

 Thus there are *thirty* possible locations that may be defined.